Personal Care & Fitness job market report cover, Dallas-Fort Worth-Arlington, TX, 2026-06

 Market rating: balanced | Confidence: Medium

-Main caution: The biggest mistake is assuming this is an easy, remote-friendly service market; about 95% or more of postings are on-site, and the best-paying roles are specialized rather than typical.[15][16]
+Main caution: The biggest mistake is treating this like a casual side-hustle market; about 95% or more of postings are on-site, most openings are entry-level service roles, and category pay trails the average salary offered across Texas jobs overall.[13][9][21]

 What Changed Recently